A stable multiplicative dynamical low-rank discretization for the linear Boltzmann-BGK equation: Dynamical low-rank approximation for the stable system

 \subsection{DLRA algorithm for multiplicative linear Boltzmann-BGK}

-In this section, we apply DLRA to the stable and fully discretized system \eqref{eqs:KB-both}.
-Bringing all term containing $g_{jk}^{n+1}$ to the left-hand side of \eqref{eqs:gKB} and multiplying it with $\frac{\rho_j^n}{\rho_j^{n+1}}$, equations \eqref{eqs:KB-both} can be equivalently written as
+In this section, we apply a DLRA approach to the stable and fully discretized system \eqref{eqs:KB-both}.
+Putting all terms containing $g_{jk}^{n+1}$ to the left-hand side of \eqref{eqs:gKB} and multiplying it with $\frac{\rho_j^n}{\rho_j^{n+1}}$, equations \eqref{eqs:KB-both} can be written in the equivalent form

-We propose a low-rank implementation that uses the rank-adaptive BUG integrator \cite{ceruti2022rank} introduced in the previous subsection for equation \eqref{eqs:KBrefDLRA-g} together with an additional basis augmentation and a suitable truncation strategy.
-For this scheme we show numerical stability.
+We propose a numerically stable DLRA implementation that uses the rank-adaptive BUG integrator presented in \cite{ceruti2022rank} and introduced in the previous subsection for equation \eqref{eqs:KBrefDLRA-g} together with additional basis augmentations and a suitable truncation strategy.
 Note that in the following, for simplicity, we write $\mathbf{g} = \left( g_{jk} \right)$ instead of $\mathbf{g}_r$.

-Starting from \eqref{eqs:KBrefDLRA-both}, we apply the rank-adaptive BUG integrator leading to a splitting of \eqref{eqs:KBrefDLRA-g} into three substeps, the $K$-, $L$-, and $S$-step.
+Starting from \eqref{eqs:KBrefDLRA-both}, we apply the rank-adaptive BUG integrator, leading to a splitting of \eqref{eqs:KBrefDLRA-g} into three substeps, the $K$-, $L$-, and $S$-step.
 In the $K$- as well as in the $L$-step we perform an additional basis augmentation ensuring certain quantities to be contained in the basis at all times.
-The augmented bases are then used to determine the $S$-step.
+The explicit form of the basis augmentations will be made clear later in the proof of stability of the proposed scheme.
+The augmented bases are used to determine the $S$-step.
 Note that the scattering term $\left(1+\sigma \Delta t \right)$ is only applied in the $S$-step as it does not affect the span of the basis functions derived in the $K$- and $L$-step.
 We obtain the following DLRA scheme: